mark-watson/Racket-AI-book/manuscript/llm.md

 ## Using a Local Hugging Face Llama2-13b-orca Model with Llama.cpp Server

-Now we look an an approach to run LLMs locally on your own computers.
+Now we look at an approach to run LLMs locally on your own computers.

 Diving into AI unveils many ways where modern language models play a pivotal role in bridging the gap between machines and human language.
 Among the many open and public models, I chose Hugging Face's Llama2-13b-orca model because of its support for natural language processing tasks.
 To truly harness the potential of Llama2-13b-orca, an interface to Racket code is essential.
 This is where we use the Llama.cpp Server as a conduit between the local instance of the Hugging Face model and the applications that seek to utilize it.
 The combination of Llama2-13b-orca with the llama.cpp server code will meet our requirements for local deployment and ease of installation and use.